To get a sneak peek of what will happen when you arrive at the studio for the first time, watch this short video.

 There will be the odd word you’re not familiar with, but we promise we’ll talk you through every move and every posture in plain English.

-Try to stand still between postures and resist the temptation to wipe your sweat.
+Try to stand still between postures and, in a hot class, resist the temptation to wipe your sweat.
 Sweat is the body’s natural cooling mechanism, so get sweaty, betty!

 - Teacher says...Open or Close